 Once it’s dry, you can add a sealer or top coat to protect the ceramic look pumpkin.
 Due to the nature of air dry clay, this is a better piece of fall pumpkin decor for the inside of the house. or on a covered front porch.
 To make this more of a fall outdoor decor item, make the clay embellishment out of polymer clay and bake according to the instructions and hot-glue onto the pumpkin after baked.
 Placing it on balled up aluminum foil will help get that curved shape so it fits the outer curve of the pumpkin better.

 I love this no carve pumpkin idea: make a ceramic look pumpkin because you can bring it out year after year for your fall decor, and it can stay out until Thanksgiving is over.
-These would also make a pretty centerpiece on your tablescape for fall decorating or on a porch mixed with lanterns and smaller pumpkins.
+These would also make a pretty centerpiece on your tablescape for fall decorating or on a covered front porch mixed with lanterns and smaller pumpkins ( for outdoor use, use a clay that is weather resistant.).
+To get the white ceramic pumpkin look, simply paint the entire pumpkin in white paint and seal.

 For more fun fall decorating ideas and more carve pumpkin ideas and pumpkin crafts: